Shadrock/online-GIS-programming-course/Week_1/README.md

 # **Reading Airport Data**
 We’re going to do some processing of real-world data now, using freely available airline data sets from the [OpenFlights project](https://openflights.org/).

 Visit the [OpenFlights data page](https://openflights.org/data.html) and download their airports data file - “airports.dat”.
 This is a file in CSV format, open it in a text editor if you want to have a look at it.
+If, for some reason, you can't access the OpenFlights page or download the data, there is an [archived data set in the data folder of this tutorial](data/airports.dat).

 ## Exercise 1